 Keruzha is founded on a desire to break down the boundaries between the classical, the traditional, and the contemporary.
 Through poetic material, the company presents performances on the themes of encounter, the other, difference, and presence.
 It takes a minimal approach to staging that cuts across cultural boundaries and artistic disciplines while remaining grounded in the body and non-verbal forms.

-The company’s repertoire includes several performances developed as invitations to voyages, to paths of sensorial and poetic exploration fed on the curiosity and on the reflection.
+The company’s repertoire includes several performances developed as invitations to travels, to paths of sensorial and poetic exploration fed on the curiosity, on the reflection, and on the care to other.

 In an intimate atmosphere, full of impressive scenes and emotions, they lead to (re)discover landscapes both real and imaginary, familiar and alien, from Europe and the Mediterranean.

-Propelled by a repertoire which covers twenty centuries and thirty languages, the company focuses to share, through the musicality of breath and movement, narratives where time is arrested so as to better open senses: sensations, directions, and significations.
+Propelled by a repertoire which covers twenty centuries and thirty languages, the company focuses to share narratives where time is arrested so as to better open senses: sensations, directions, and significations.

 Connecting the East and the West, the Company developed:

-- Mediterranean Europes (2011-2012): a journey through history of sacred singing, from the fourth century to the twentieth
+- Shores, roots, sceneries (2011-2012): a journey through history of breath, body and built, from the fourth century to the twentieth

-- Maryama (2013): an exploration of the feminine archetype through songs from the East and the West
+- The one giving (2013): Woman and archetype from the East to the West

-- Orients, roots of the Book (2013): an experience of the Epic of Gilgamesh, which lies at the root of the three monotheistic traditions
+- Memories of clay (2013): the Epic of Gilgamesh lying at the root of the mediterranean cultures

 Connecting the ancient with the present: